rook/rook/Documentation/CRDs/Cluster/ceph-cluster-crd.md

 * `osdsPerDevice`**: The number of OSDs to create on each device.
 High performance devices such as NVMe can handle running multiple OSDs.
 If desired, this can be overridden for each node and each device.
 * `encryptedDevice`**: Encrypt OSD volumes using dmcrypt ("true" or "false").
 By default this option is disabled.
 See [encryption](http://docs.ceph.com/docs/master/ceph-volume/lvm/encryption/) for more information on encryption in Ceph.
 (Resizing is not supported for host-based clusters.)
 * `crushRoot`: The value of the `root` CRUSH map label.
 The default is `default`.
 Generally, you should not need to change this.
 However, if any of your topology labels may have the value `default`, you need to change `crushRoot` to avoid conflicts, since CRUSH map values need to be unique.
+* `enableCrushUpdates`: Enables rook to update the pool crush rule using Pool Spec.
+Can cause data remapping if crush rule changes, Defaults to false.

 Allowed configurations are: